 In the banking industry, a process can be made for finding a new client and opening an account.
 This can start out with advertising to bring new potential customers into a branch.
 Once they enter, the bank employees go through the paperwork needed to open the account.
 Then any follow-up communications or other work needed to complete the process is done.

 This is also a good example to show how one process map step can lead into another.
 Once a new savings account is opened, the process map can recommend additional services for the customers.
 Asking if they would be interested in transferring their retirement accounts, mortgage, or other financial services can be a great way to ‘up-sell’ customers.
 Using the process map can recommend the right products based on available information about the customers.

-When implementing process mapping in a facility, it can be beneficial to use process mapping tools.
-Depending on how the mapping is being done, its complexity, and other factors, a facility can choose from many options.
+When implementing in a facility, it can be beneficial to use specific tools.
+Depending on how the process mapping is being done, its complexity, and other factors, a facility can choose from many options.